Kilmarnock and Loudoun (UK Parliament constituency)

 Kilmarnock and Loudoun is a county constituency of the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP), using the first-past-the-post voting system.
+It has been represented since 2024 by Lillian Jones of Labour.

 Boundaries

-The constituency consists of the northern half of East Ayrshire and contains the town of Kilmarnock and the Irvine Valley.
+The constituency consists of the northern and central areas of East Ayrshire and contains the town of Kilmarnock and the Irvine Valley.
+It does not share the same borders as the former Scottish Parliament constituency of the same name.

-In 2005, the constituency was expanded to include part of the disbanded Carrick, Cumnock and Doon Valley constituency.